Jie-lan/MoLPre/README.md

 # MolPre
-A machine learning model to predict metastasis of cT1 solid lung cancer and can be accessed at https://molpre.cqmu.edu.cn/.
+A machine learning model to predict metastasis of cT1 solid lung cancer and the webapp can be accessed at https://molpre.cqmu.edu.cn/.

 Lung cancer was the leading cause of cancer-related mortality world-wide with 1.8 million cases in 2022, even so with significant treatment advancements.
 Due to the use of low-dose computed tomography (LDCT), an increasing number of small-size solid lung cancer are being detected.
 A pulmonary nodule is a frequent and often incidental finding, and still represents a diagnostic challenge for radiologists.
 Although most solitary nodules are related to benign disease, some represent stage I lung cancers.